THUHoloLab/Fused-Fourier-Ptycho/README.md

 When running mexcuda in MATLAB, one should first type
 > setenv("NVCC_APPEND_FLAGS", '-allow-unsupported-compiler')

-in the MATLAB command line so that MATLAB can use the compiler of the VS 2022 community.
+in the MATLAB command line so that MATLAB can use the compiler of VS 2022 Community.
 Otherwise, MATLAB may pop up errors.

+### for codes_v2:
+The codes_v2 folder contains a pure CUDA C++ implementation of FPM reconstruction with MATLAB as an interface for data reading/loading and checking.
+To build the CUDA codes, first, please make sure that all requirements mentioned above are met.
+Then run "build.m" in the "codes_v2/cuFPM/" folder.
+The MATLAB should create a subfolder named "mex_obj" and finish three compilations.
+The generated "cuFPM_pure.mexw64" is available to be called by MATLAB.

 ## License and Citation